mishadoff/mishadoff.github.com_octopress/source/_posts/2013-12-11-clojure-design-patterns.markdown

 *Eve:* Let's clarify them.

 - *If user has subscription show him all news in a feed*
-- *Otherwise, show him top 10 news*
+- *Otherwise, show him recent 10 news*
 - *If he pays money, they are added to his account balance*
 - *If user doesn't have subscription and there is enough money to buy subscription, change his state to...*